sebspion/reqs/draft-ietf-lake-reqs.md

 Multiple public key authentication credential types may need to be supported for RPK and certificate-based authentication.
 In case of a Diffie-Hellman key exchange both the use of signature based public keys (for compatibility with existing ecosystem) and static DH public keys (for reduced message size) is expected.

 To further minimize the bandwidth consumption it is required to support transporting the certificates by reference rather than by value.
-Considering the wide variety of deployments the AKE must support different schemes for transporting and identifying credentials, including those identified in Section 2 of {{I-D.ietf-cose-x509}}.
+Considering the wide variety of deployments, the AKE must support different schemes for transporting and identifying credentials, including those identified in Section 2 of {{I-D.ietf-cose-x509}}.

 The common lack of a user interface in constrained devices leads to various credential provisioning schemes.
 The use of RPKs may be appropriate for the authentication of the AKE initiator but not for the AKE responder.